U.S. Army Cadet Command welcomes new commander as Munera retires

 |0

-This work, U.S. Army Cadet Command welcomes new commander as Munera retires [Image 4 of 4], by Sarah Windmueller, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Cadet Command welcomes new commander as Munera retires, by Ian Ives, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.